Lokgic/diss-repo/src/keynes-chapter.md

 Skyrms credits Richard Jeffrey as the first who notices that Popper's paradox brings light to the very idea of resiliency.
 Jeffrey points out that once we stop fixating on the probability of $N$, the next toss coming up head, we can see that our state of belief prior receiving the ideal evidence has a degree of malleability.[@jeffreydecision, p.184] Consider, for instance, instead of asking only for the probability of $N$, we ask the probability of the next 5 tosses coming up heads.
 Once we think about how our belief responds to how these 5 tosses would act as potential evidence, given our posterior state of belief, we have very little choice but to believe that probability is $(0.5)^5$, but we would be a lot less compelled to do so with the prior state of belief.
 Jeffrey also makes another interesting point: since before any evidence we can be flexible with our choice of the prior, we will learn more from evidence by choosing a higher prior.

 Recall Popper begins by asking for our subjective probability for the coin landing on heads on the next toss, and, assuming that we give it a 50\% chance, his argument is that this particular probability will be left unchanged even receiving the statistical summary that the coin were tossed a million times and half of them were heads.

 Nevertheless, Popper's argument contains a sleight of hand that shifts between two ways of thinking about the probability of the coin toss---one is about our opinion about whether the next toss will be heads, and another one is about our opinion that the coin is _fair_.
 Once this is pointed out, the air of paradox dissipates.
 First, our subjective probability about the result of the next coin toss does not come from a vacuum; instead, it is informed by our prior judgment about whether the coin is fair.
-That is, the only reason we say that the probability of the next coin toss being heads is because we are operating under the assumption that the coin is fair---it is a conditional probability.
+That is, the only reason we say that the probability of the next coin toss being heads is because we are supposing certain facts about the coin, which are also beliefs responsive to the evidence.
 Second, our confidence is changed by the ideal evidence, but once the distinction is pointed out, it is clear that we become more confident not in our prediction that the next toss will be heads, but in *the fact that the coin is fair*.
 Imagine I offer you two bets:

 1. Get \$10 if the next toss is heads.
 2. Get \$10 if out of the next 100,000 tosses, half land on heads, with a reasonable degree of variability allowed (say, within 1 standard deviation).

-*If* we have the ideal evidence, bet 2 should look pretty appealing, as our state of belief is changed by the statistical report not with respect to whether the toss will be come up heads, but my confidence in the coin's fairness.
+*If* we have the ideal evidence, bet 2 should look more appealing, as our state of belief is changed by the statistical report not with respect to whether the toss will be come up heads, but my confidence in the coin's fairness.
 Once this is pointed out, there is nothing strange about saying that the ideal evidence will not change the probability about the result of the next toss.
 This is the misdirection that Jeffrey pointed out.

 It will be useful for our discussion to state these somewhat formally.
 We will use $X_i$ to represent the result of the $i$th toss, and let